Honored Warriors & Distinguished VIP Ambassadors Team Fastrax™ Warrior Weekend to Remember 2018

 Army SGT Jennifer Steele

 Jennifer began tripping and falling while running.
 She was diagnosed shortly after with multiple sclerosis and was medically retired from active duty.
 Her condition has worsened over time and she is currently 100% service connected and unemployable.
 She receives treatment and all medical care through the Dayton VAMC.
+Her husband Ray and son Ethan have supported her through every obstacle and she wouldn’t have been able to make it as far as she has without them.

 Army SSG Stephen Valyou